LiaScript/docs/README.md

                                --{{0}}--
 If you only want to show the play buttons but not the text, it is possible to use some HTML tricks.
-The easiest way is to put your text into an HTML element and to remove it from the screen by using a `span` whose content is shifted from the screen.
+The easiest way is to put your text into an HTML element and to remove it from the screen by using a `span` whose content is shifted off the screen.
-Simply styling the element with `display: none` will not work, since the TTS function requires the text to be rendered within the DOM and the translation via Google will not work, if the element is not visible.
+Simply styling the element with `display: none` will not work, since the TTS function requires the text to be rendered within the DOM, and the translation via Google will not work if the element is not visible.

                                --{{1}}--
 But, since it is possible to define custom [Macros](#macros), we can also apply a more elegant way.
 We define a set of local macros directly within a comment attached to the current heading.
-The `@play` macro has two parameters, one for the voice and the other for the text, the other macros are simply shortcuts for the voice that pass the text as the second parameter to the `@play` macro.
+The `@play` macro has two parameters, one for the voice and the other for the text; the other macros are simply shortcuts for the voice that pass the text as the second parameter to the `@play` macro.
 Within the Arabic macro, it is also possible to define the gender of the narrator.

                                  {{1}}